Great Bosullow

-Great Bosullow (Boschiwolow Veur, meaning dwelling of the house of light) is a hamlet south-east of Morvah in west Cornwall, England, UK.
+Great Bosullow (Boschiwolow Veur, meaning dwelling of the great house of light) is a hamlet south-east of Morvah in west Cornwall, England, UK.
 Bosullow Common is an extensive area of heathland.
 Great Bosullow lies within the Cornwall Area of Outstanding Natural Beauty (AONB).
 Almost a third of Cornwall has AONB designation, with the same status and protection as a National Park.

 The freehold of Great Bosullow was put up for auction on 24 April 1883.
 The property consisted of a house, barn, stable, cattle-house, piggeries and other outbuildings.
 There were 29 acre of arable and pasture land, about 25 acre of enclosed crofts and about 62 acre of shared common land, including Castle Downs and any minerals beneath.
 Also for sale was Little Bosullow which contained 13 acre of arable and pasture lane, about 33 acre of enclosed croft and the rights over Bosullow and other commons, containing about 45 acre and the minerals thereunder.
 The commons including a portion of Choone Castle, where there was good quantities of good building stone.